mutagen-io/mutagen/examples/docker/web-go/README.md

 ```

 This project uses Mutagen's `beforeCreate` hook (see `mutagen.yml`) to create a
-shared Docker network and volume for forwarding traffic and storing synchronized
+shared Docker volume for storing and sharing synchronized code (as well as an
-code (as well as an empty service that can access both of these).
+empty service that can access this volume and host Mutagen agents).
 It then uses
 Mutagen's `flushOnCreate` flag to ensure code is fully synchronized before
-finally starting the main Docker Compose services in the `afterCreate` hook.
+finally starting the remaining Docker Compose services in the `afterCreate`
+hook.

 Once the environment is running, you can access the application at
 [http://localhost:8080](http://localhost:8080).